Hours of Operation

 - A reasonable distance must be maintained from the work to allow a clear view for others who may wish to observe the work.

 - During times of high volume visitation, sketching may be restricted.
-Sketching is permitted only in locations that do not obstruct an entrance or exit, do not compromise the safety or security of the artwork and/or other CMA visitors, and do not obstruct the view of the art.
+Sketching is permitted only in locations that do not obstruct an entrance or exit, do not compromise the safety or security of the art on view and/or other CMA visitors, and do not obstruct the view of the art.

 - Food and Drink